meili-epfl/Meili/summaries/sprint5.md

 Something I believe I could improve for next week is to collaborate more with the team.
 It is true, however,  that this my tasks were really different from the ones from the rest of the team.

 Something positive about this week is that I am happy since my time estimates are starting to be more accurate.
 Moreover, I am also happy because I was able to find a solution pretty efficiently in time to the problem of how to dynamically update the markers on the map.
 I didn't find any information on the internet on how to achieve this with cluster items.

+Finally, next week, I plan to work, among other tasks, on using, in addition to the Overpass API, the Google Places API to get more detailed information about the POIs.

 ## Thomas (Scrum Master)